 Pappu Yadav shares stage with Kanhaiya in Darbhanga

-Patna, Oct 26 (IANS) Jan Adhikar Party President Rajesh Ranjan alias Pappu Yadav on Tuesday shared the stage with Congress leaders Kanhaiya Kumar, Shakeel Ahmad Khan, Ranjeet Ranjan and others as he campaigned for the party candidate in Kusheshwar Asthan constituency in Darbhanga.
+Patna: Jan Adhikar Party president Rajesh Ranjan alias Pappu Yadav on Tuesday shared the stage with Congress leaders Kanhaiya Kumar, Shakeel Ahmad Khan, Ranjeet Ranjan and others as he campaigned for the party candidate in Kusheshwar Asthan constituency in Darbhanga.

 IANS had earlier reported that Pappu Yadav and Kanhaiya Kumar will campaign together for the Congress ahead of the October 30 bypolls.